sujamo/susan/index.md

 	{% include html/name_short.html class="name--small pull-right" %}
 </div>

 Life can be challenging and there are times that usual ways of coping don’t work.
-It can be hard in the midst of difficulty to find strengths and strategies to figure things out and make life more manageable.
+It can be hard in the midst of difficulty to find strengths and use strategies to make life more manageable.

 You and I can join together in psychotherapy to: